 The ERA Project at Columbia Law School’s Center for Gender and Sexuality Law is a law and policy think tank established in January 2021 to develop academically rigorous research, policy papers, expert guidance, and strategic leadership on the Equal Rights Amendment (ERA) to the U.S. Constitution, and on the role of the ERA in advancing the larger cause of gender-based justice.

 The ERA Project does not engage in lobbying, but instead develops academic, legal and policy expertise to support efforts to expand protections for gender-based equality and justice.

-Ting Ting was the Legal Director of the 2017 Women’s March on Washington and served on the National Organizing Committee.
-She was a foreign law clerk to Justices Albie Sachs and Edwin Cameron of the Constitutional Court of South Africa.
-In addition, Ting Ting was a Fulbright Scholar to South Africa where she received the Amy Biehl Award.
+Ting Ting served as the Legal Director of the Women’s March on Washington on January 21, 2017, helping to organize the largest single-day protest in US history.
+She was a foreign law clerk to Justice Albie Sachs and Justice Edwin Cameron at the Constitutional Court of South Africa.
+Ting Ting was also a Fulbright Scholar in South Africa, where she received the Amy Biehl Award.

 The ERA Project's Advisory Board is made up of leaders from law, business, politics, and social justice sectors with enormous expertise and long-time work on the effort to achieve gender based-equality and finalize the ERA.